Lightning-Universe/lightning-flash/docs/source/reference/speech_recognition.rst

 ********

 Speech recognition is the task of classifying audio into a text transcription.
 We rely on `Wav2Vec <https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/>`_ as our backbone, fine-tuned on labeled transcriptions for speech to text.
+Wav2Vec is pre-trained on thousand of hours of unlabeled audio, providing a strong baseline when fine-tuning to downstream tasks such as Speech Recognition.

 -----